top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_2_1_wheel_calibration.md

 The first time you save the parameters, this command will create the file

-    src/00-infrastructure/duckietown/config/baseline/calibration/kinematics/![robot name].yaml
+    ![DUCKIEFLEET_ROOT]/calibrations/kinematics/![robot name].yaml

 You can add and commit it to the repository.

-Note: we are in the process of rewriting the configuration system, so in a while "commit to the repository" is not going to be the right thing to do.
+Then you should create a pull request in the [duckiefleet repo](https://github.com/duckietown/duckiefleet)